Whitechapel Tube, Whitechapel Road exit | Map

 "We live outside London and were spending a "tourist in your own city"- weekend and found the leaflet the day before, so we didn't know much about the London Walks.
 We just showed up at Whitechapel Tube station and so was about 20 others.
 Harry knew what he was talking about!
 He told interesting stories, he answered all kinds of questions from us, and he was very knowledgeable about the past and present of the area.
 He often added a personal touch, adding his family-stories in, and that made the walk truly enjoyable."
 Frodefox Teddington, United Kingdom

 Here's a 3-minute clip from the Travel & Transitions shoot of The Unknown East End Walk.
-It gives you a pretty good idea of Harry's easy manner, his command of his material, his wry sense of humour and just generally what a cool dude he is (those shades!).

 "Men who learned their first lessons about poverty at Toynbee Hall went on to help reshape 20th century Britain.
 They included the great imperialist Alfred Milner, the socialist and historian R. H. Tawney (one of the creators of the Workers' Educational Association), the very influential editor of the liberal Westminster Gazette J. A. Spender, the economist and civil servant William Beveridge (whose contribution to the development of social insurance and the modern welfare state is unequalled), the brilliant civil servant and educational reformer Robert Morant (the key figure in the development of state education), the future Labour Prime Minister Clement Attlee, the social investigator and great civil servant Hubert Llewellyn Smith (the creator of the 1911 Unemployment Insurance Act and, with Beveridge, of Labour Exchanges)."
 Stephen Inwood